danielpalme/ReportGenerator/src/Readme.txt

 4.0.5.0

+    * New: Issue #183: Logging path information of generated files
-    * Fix: Issue #184: Fixed problem with training slashes in paths
+    * Fix: Issue #184: Fixed problem with trailing slashes in paths

 4.0.4.0